Infineon/TRAVEO_T2G_code_examples/README.md

 - **Device**: The devices used by code example
 - **Board**: The evaluation kit used by code example
 - **Scope of work**: An abstract of code example
-- **Introduction**: A generic introduction on the used module and it main features
+- **Introduction**: A generic introduction on the module used and it main features
 - **Hardware setup**: The used hardware and how to configure it
 - **Implementation**: A detailed explanation of how to implement the module's configuration using HAL and/or PDL and exploits their features
 - **Run and Test**: The steps to follow to make sure the code is working properly and interact with it
 - **References**: Related documents and web pages

+## TRAVEO&#8482; T2G cluster 2D series graphics solutions
+KIT_T2G_C-2D-6M_LITE has two types of graphics solutions.
-## How to use the Graphics demonstration with ModusToolbox&#8482; and Qt Design Studio
+### Graphics demonstration with Qt Design Studio
-KIT_T2G-C-2D-6M_LITE has a demonstration code example ModusToolbox&#8482; and Qt Design Studio working together to output image.
-To use these graphics code examples, it is requored some configuration in advance.
+KIT_T2G_C-2D-6M_LITE has demonstration code examples ModusToolbox&#8482; and Qt Design Studio working together to output image.
+It will enable users to quickly start with the evaluation process and contribute to solution development using Qt design studio.
+Please make sure to check out [here](https://github.com/orgs/Infineon/repositories?language=&q=topic%3Agraphics+demonstration&sort=&type=all).<br>
+To use these graphics code examples, it is required some configuration in advance.
 See the [Steps to use the Qt Design Studio using the ModusToolbox&#8482;](https://www.infineon.com/assets/row/public/documents/10/56/infineon-steps-to-use-the-qt-design-studio-using-the-modustoolbox-training-en.pdf?fileId=8ac78c8c9715623e01973b3fe6e520a4) for more details.

+### Graphics code example using Infineon GFX middleware
+[GFX middleware](https://github.com/Infineon/tviic2d-gfx-mw) is standalone graphics driver software, it provides interface for graphics sub-system in T2G Cluster devices.
+KIT_T2G_C-2D-6M_LITE has code example using GFX middleware.
+It will allow users to develop using most of the functions of the graphics sub-system in T2G cluster devices.
+Please make sure to check out [here](https://github.com/orgs/Infineon/repositories?language=&q=topic%3Agraphics+gfx-middleware&sort=&type=all).

 ## Evaluation kit
 The code examples support the following types of boards: <br>